gatsbyjs/gatsby/docs/contributing/docs-contributions.md

 ## Claim your swag

-After your first code contribution to the Gatsby repo (including documentation) you become eligible for a free shirt or pair of socks.
+After your first code contribution to the Gatsby repo (including documentation), you become eligible for a free shirt or pair of socks.
 See the [swag page](/contributing/contributor-swag/) for more details!

 ## Want more?